Cambodia Travel Guide: Temples of Angkor

 - Detailed temple profiles.
-This guidebook provides detailed profiles for twenty-five of the premier religious monuments in Angkor (see the itinerary on Google Maps).
+This guidebook provides detailed profiles for twenty-five of the premier religious monuments in Angkor (see our full Angkor tour itinerary).
 For each, we provide information on its history, a detailed plan that highlights its most important architectural and artistic features and a discussion that ties it all together.

 - Advice for getting the best cultural experience.
 This guidebook supplies logistical advice, maps and links to online resources.
 Further, to help plan and prioritize your temple touring itinerary, we rank temples based on the quality of their art and architecture and offer brief summaries of each temple’s highlights, so you can focus in on what most interests you.
 Finally, we give our personal tips for getting the most from your experience while on location.

 - Information the way you like it.
 As with all of our guides, this book is optimized for intuitive, quick navigation; information is organized into bullet points to make absorption easy; and images are marked up with text that explains important features.